yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/BG-Setup-K3.rst

 .. note::

    The recommended host machine for building U-Boot is Ubuntu 22.04.
-   Users of Ubuntu 18.04 may need to install Python 3.7 or higher.
-If using the default Python 3.6 that comes with Ubuntu 18.04, users may need to install these additional dependencies:
+   Users of Ubuntu 18.04 might need to install Python 3.7 or later.
+If using the default Python 3.6 that is in Ubuntu 18.04, users might need to install these additional dependencies:

    .. code-block:: console